PasinduRR/legal-moe-project/README.md

 ### Step 1: Data Preparation

 1. **Place PDFs:** Put your original, unsplit PDF documents in `data/splitting-pdfs/` and your pre-sectioned PDFs into the `data/raw_pdfs/` directory.
+(Note: These directories are for input and generated files, and are ignored by Git.)
 2. **Extract Text:** Use the `notebooks/pdf_section_extraction.ipynb` to process the PDFs.
 This notebook reads PDFs from `data/raw_pdfs/` and saves the raw text into `data/extracted_text/`.
+(Note: `data/extracted_text/` contains generated files and is ignored by Git.)
 3. **Preprocess and Organize Text:** Run `notebooks/preprocessing.ipynb`.
 This script cleans the text from the previous step and organizes the `.cleaned.txt` files into the appropriate folders under `data/subdomains/`.
+(Note: `data/subdomains/` contains generated files and is ignored by Git.)

 ### Step 2: Generate Embeddings and Build Search Indices

 1. **Generate Embeddings:** Run `notebooks/embed_sections.ipynb`.
 This notebook iterates through all `.cleaned.txt` files in `data/subdomains/`, generates a sentence-transformer embedding for each, and saves it as a `.embedding.npy` file.
+(Note: These `.npy` files are generated and ignored by Git.)
 2. **Build FAISS Index:** Run `notebooks/build_faiss_and_pairs.ipynb`.
 This creates a FAISS index for each subdomain for fast similarity searches and saves it as `faiss.index`.
+(Note: These index files are generated and ignored by Git.)

 ### Step 3: Create Training Pairs for Experts

 The `notebooks/build_faiss_and_pairs.ipynb` also handles this step.
 It uses the FAISS index to find semantically similar and dissimilar pairs of sections within each subdomain and saves them to a `pairs.csv` file, which is crucial for training the experts.
+(Note: These `pairs.csv` files are generated and ignored by Git.)

 ### Step 4: Train the Expert Models